oauthstuff/draft-oauth-rar/main.md

 Steinar Noem,
 Francis Pouatcha,
 Jacob Ideskog,
-and Aaron Parecki for their valuable feedback to this draft.
+and Aaron Parecki for their valuable feedback to this specification.

 # IANA Considerations {#iana_considerations}